-Home and contents insurance covers the cost of repairing or replacing your house and your belongings when something goes wrong, like a fire, burglary or a visitor gets injured.
+Home and contents insurance covers the cost of repairing or replacing your house and your belongings when something goes wrong as a fire, burglary or a visitor gets injured.

 For many Australians, owning a home is a dream come true.
 After years of toiling and saving up, we all look forward to the day when we can live under a roof that we can proudly call our own.
 So, it’s important to get the right type of insurance.

-Insurance is financial protection in the event of disasters like severe storms, an earthquake or fire happening.
+Insurance is financial protection in the event of disasters like severe storms, earthquakes or fires.
 Trees falling or hail damaging roof tiles happen and can cause severe damage to our beloved homes.
 Insurance provides both financial security and peace of mind.